Admission for the January 2025 academic session is ongoing Apply Now!

 Advanced Econometrics3

-• Apply qualitative response models to economic relationships; and
+• Apply qualitative response models to economic relationships.

 • Adopt introductory panel models.